 (1) The Group entrusted by the MOF as its agent issues certificate government bonds and saving government bonds.
 Holders of certificate government bonds and saving government bonds can require advance redemption, and the Group has the obligation to execute the redemption responsibility.
-Redemption amount for the certificate government bonds and saving government bonds and saving government bonds.
+Redemption amount for the certificate government bonds and saving government bonds includes principal and interest payable till redemption date.